himmAllRight/himmAllRight-source/content/post/charmeleon-desktop-design.md

 <a href="../../img/posts/chameleon-desktop-design/ryzen-logo.png"><img alt="Ryzen Logo" src="../../img/posts/charmeleon-desktop-design/ryzen-logo.png" style="max-width: 100%;"/></a>
 <div class="caption">My T470 has been a little tight on resources.</div>

-While building a new workstaion may be fun, I have particular goals I want it to achieve.
+While building a new workstation may be fun, I have particular goals I want it to achieve.
 Additionally, 98% of online build guides are for designing *gaming* desktops... which is not exactly what I want.
 So, the features I wanted *my build* to have, likely deviate from the much of the *suggested* guidance found online, which tends to focus entirely on gaming performance.

 #### More Cores